George and Michel Tanielian

-George and Michel Tanielian (born in Qamishli, Syria; years of birth unknown), also known as The Taxi Driver Killers, are a pair of Syrian brothers and serial killers, responsible for the murders of 11 taxi drivers and passengers in Lebanon's Matn District between July and November 2011.
-Although initially their other brothers were also suspected in the crimes, George and Michel were found guilty and sentenced to death, and are still awaiting execution.
+George and Michel Tanielian (born in Qamishli, Syria; years of birth unknown), known as The Taxi Driver Killers, are a pair of Syrian brothers and serial killers, responsible for the murders of 11 taxi drivers and passengers in Lebanon's Matn District between July and November 2011.
+Although initially their other brothers were also suspected of the crimes, George and Michel were found guilty and sentenced to death, and are still awaiting execution.

 Early life

 Born into an Armenian family with three other brothers (Aziz, Movses and Maurice) in Qamishli, Syria, the entire family immigrated to Lebanon at an unknown period of time.
-According to some news reports, two of the brothers had engaged in violent behavior during the Lebanese Civil War and were subsequently imprisoned on murder charges, but later released in 1992 under general amnesty.
-It is unclear which of the five brothers are the ones responsible.
-All of the brothers were reported as delinquents and were often seen drunk in their Beirut neighborhood of Nabaa, while one of them (reported as either Michel or George) were once imprisoned for 5 years for drug possession.
+According to some news reports, two of the brothers had engaged in violent behaviour during the Lebanese Civil War and were subsequently imprisoned on murder charges, but later released in 1992 under general amnesty.
+It is unclear which of the five brothers was responsible.
+All of them were reportedly delinquents and were often seen drunk in their Beirut neighbourhood of Nabaa, while one of them (reported as either Michel or George) was once imprisoned for 5 years for drug possession.

-The five brothers lived in the same building, but in different apartments, and all but George and Michel had duel Lebanese citizenship.
-Despite their oddities, the brothers were regarded as introverted and mysterious, but nice and polite by their neighbors.
-Michel, in particular, was described as a "a nice guy who likes to have fun, go clubbing and get drunk,”, who was often visited by a foreign female neighbor.
-That neighbor had a child, and Michel would claim that it was his.
+The five brothers lived in the same building, but in different apartments, and all but George and Michel had dual Lebanese citizenship.
+Despite their oddities, the brothers were regarded as introverted and mysterious, but nice and polite by their neighbours.
+Michel, in particular, was described as "a nice guy who likes to have fun, go clubbing and get drunk," who was often visited by a foreign female neighbour.
+That neighbour had a child, and Michel would claim that it was his.